ReactFinland/future-frontend-site/content/for-attendees.md

 * Leaving date
 * Company and position

 In response, we'll send you a signed pdf you can then present to your authorities and to ours at the border.
-You should apply for **visitor visa**.
+You should apply for a **visitor visa**.

 Note that we can reserve the ticket(s) you want until you receive your visa so that in case denial we don't have to worry about refunds.